tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ### 6.3 Cloud Load Balancer

 Cloud Load Balancer is a service used to deliver traffic to multiple CVMs.
-Please see the <a href="/doc/product/214/概述" title="Overview">Cloud Load Balancer Introduction</a> page for detailed introductions.
+For detailed introductions, please see the <a href="/doc/product/214/概述" title="Overview">Cloud Load Balancer Introduction</a> page.
 Here's a list of cloud load balancer metrics (metricName) that can be displayed currently:

 | Metric Name       | Description    | Unit   |